mvernacc/portfolio/docs/index.md

 Finding meaning in my work is important to me.
 I prefer to work with passionate teams on projects with the potential to bend the density of humanity towards better outcomes.

-> Maybe it's a little early - maybe the time is not quite yet - but those other worlds, promising untold opportunities, beckon.
+> Maybe it's a little early - maybe the time is not quite yet - but those other worlds, promising untold opportunities, beckon.   - *Carl Sagan*

 [resume](assets/docs/vernacchia_resume.pdf)